Last Updated on March 8, 2021 by Julia Wilson

 Cats originated as desert-dwelling animals and don’t consume as much water as other mammals, this results in the cat’s urine being more concentrated and the more concentrated, the stronger the urine will smell.

-Along with that, the urine of entire (un-neutered) male cats contains hormones which make the urine smell much stronger than that of females or neutered males.
+The urine of entire (un-neutered) male cats also contains hormones that make the urine smell much stronger than that of females or neutered males.
 These hormones serve a purpose, they enable the tom to mark his territory, attracting females and deterring any possible competing males.

 As cat urine dries, bacteria break it down forming ammonia substances making the odour even more unpleasant.
 To avoid this, cat urine should be cleaned as quickly as possible before it begins to break down.

 Enzymatic urine cleaners are the best as they break down the compounds in the urine, which is what attracts the cat to the same spot.